Are The Baffling La Marche Cave Paintings Authentic Or Cunning Forgeries?

 However, looking at the millennia-old Paleolithic artwork of Lascaux, where only simple stick figures represent a man, we cannot tell if the artists were a Neanderthal man or Cro-Magnon man or perhaps someone else.”

-It’s also worth noticing people depicted on the walls at La Marche are dressed in rather modern clothes.
-This may perhaps not be so surprising considering the fact ancient figurines of men and women wearing modern-day clothes have been previously encountered in Europe.
+It’s also worth noting that people depicted on the walls at La Marche are dressed in rather modern clothes.
+This may perhaps not be so surprising considering ancient figurines of men and women wearing modern-day clothes have been previously encountered in Europe.

 Ancient Vinca Culture